 Green Mountain College is among your top options if you want to study Agricultural Production.
 Poultney, Vermont is in a calm, serene, out of the way area.

-Green Mountain College graduates end up with about $26,152 of student loans on average.
-That's far lower than the U.S. average of $28,547.
+The campus at Green Mountain College is highly diverse and welcomes undergrads from across 24 U.S. states and 12 nations around the world.
 Green Mountain College also has graduate degree programs for those who wish to continue after earning a four-year degree.
 The scorecard provides a good overview of Green Mountain College.

 Any student pursuing a degree in Agricultural Production has to look into Vermont Technical College.
 Situated in the rural Randolph, Vermont, it is the best school for college students who want to completely focus on their research without the disturbances of a substantial urban center.